-8.3 Submit the Dissertation Manuscript for a Professional Edit the final revision process, a professional edit of the manuscript is required.
-The professional edit can be performed prior to or after the defense at the discretion of the dissertation chair and/or committee member based on the quality of the manuscript.
-This requirement may include a full edit or may simply be an APA edit.
+Online Chair have reviewed the dissertation and granted approval for a final defense.
+During the final revision process, professional edit of the manuscript is required.
+The professional edit can be performed prior to or after the defense at the discretion of the dissertation chair and committee member based on the quality of the manuscript.
+This requirement may include a full edit or simply an APA edit.
 Candidates may use any professional editor.